s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 ## Exercise 8.1 - TCP connection

-Make a TCP connection with *towel.blinkenlights.nl* on port *23*, read from the data stream and write the output onto the screen in an infinite loop.
+Make a TCP connection with *simulationcorner.net* on port *54321*, read from the data stream and write the output onto the screen in an infinite loop.

 ## Exercise 8.2 - Remote procedure call